 The business continues to receive significant support from the EIF which allows us to consider risk profiles otherwise outside our capacity to fund.
 In April 2021 we signed an agreement under the European Guarantee Fund (EGF) which was an instrument put in place in response to Covid-19.
 The guarantee had retrospective cover and provided risk coverage for loans entered into from 14 December 2020.
 The guarantee had an initial expiry date of 31 December 2021 but was extended for a further year and expired in December 2022.
-We have been approved an allocation under the Invest EU guarantee instrument which we are using to cover risk on offer letters signed from 1 January 2023.
+We signed an agreement in December 2022 to access an allocation under the Invest EU guarantee instrument which we have been using to cover risk on offer letters signed from 1 January 2023.